 44. All abard the SS Shipwreck for fun on the high seas at the ship themed playground.
 Enjoy the flying fox and water play on the mainland too.
 A visit to Shipwreck Park Hilbert is a must when cruising these parts.

 North of the River

-46. Head a little further north to Yanchep and climb and slide down the steps and slide built into the side of the cliff at Campground Playground or ride the BMX track and play at Mariala Vista Park Jindalee.
+47. Head a little further north to Yanchep and climb and slide down the steps and slide built into the side of the cliff at Campground Playground or ride the BMX track and play at Mariala Vista Park Jindalee.

 48. Play at the two level Jungle Gym in the Karrinyup Shoppping Centre Food Court daily from 12-5pm.